HafsaJaved26/AI-Room-Scan-Interior-Styling-System/README.md

-# AI-Powered Interior Room Redesign Pipeline
+# AI Room Scan & Interior Styling System

 This project automates the process of redesigning room interiors using generative AI.
 It preserves the original structure of the room while applying modern aesthetic styles like **Scandinavian Minimalist** and **Modern Luxury**.